Fox, Lundqvist lead Rangers to 3-2 win over Hurricanes

 Ryan Dzingel and Warren Foegele scored for the Hurricanes, who had won two straight.
 Petr Mrazek finished with 22 saves.

 Fox capped a strong first period when he deflected Panarin’s one-timer past Mrazek with 1:40 left to give the Rangers a 3-0 lead.

+“This is a guy that has taken bigger players on, closing on them quickly and has great hockey strength,” Rangers coach David Quinn said of Fox.
+“He’s made the transition to the National Hockey League look a little bit easier than it should be.”

-It gave Panarin at least a point in 15 of the last 16 games.
+Panarin’s second assist of the game gave him at least two points in 10 of the last 12 games. .

 Dzingel got Carolina on the scoreboard with 5:31 left in the second when he redirected Dougie Hamilton’s shot from the point.
 Andrei Svechnikov assisted on the play, extending his point streak to nine games.